UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 - In the new class file, remember to change the namespace to `DepartmentOfTransport`
 - In **both** `RoadVehicle.cs` and `RoadVehicleProperties.cs`, change the class declaration to `partial class RoadVehicle`

-Cut all the properties from `Roadvehicle.cs` and paste them into the partial class in `RoadVehicleProperties.cs`
+Cut all the properties from `RoadVehicle.cs` and paste them into the partial class in `RoadVehicleProperties.cs`

 `RoadVehicle.cs` should read as follows: